-Amounts are set aside from the General Fund Special Expenses Revenue Account to fund capital expenditure or new initiatives in the Special Expenses area of Melton Mowbray.
+Amounts are set aside from the General Fund Special Expenses Revenue Account to fund capital and non-recurring revenue expenditure or new initiatives in the Special Expenses area of Melton Mowbray.

 Regeneration and Innovation Reserve

 Amounts set aside to progress future developments and support economic growth, commercial returns and support investments.